 12:50 p.m.: Addison’s second TD increases lead to 21

-The Vikings made it a 21-0 game, with another dissection of the Packers’ defense.
+The Vikings made it a 21-0 game with another dissection of the Packers defense.

-Sam Darnold, who’s now 9 of 10 for 115 yards, took advantage of extraordinary protection from a Vikings offensive line that has also opened up enough space for the Vikings to gain 53 yards on 11 rushing attempts.
+Sam Darnold, who’s now 9-for-10 for 115 yards, took advantage of extraordinary protection from a Vikings offensive line that has also opened up enough space for the Vikings to gain 53 yards on 11 rushing attempts.
 The run that finished the drive was a jet sweep to Jordan Addison, who scored his second touchdown of the day by making Keisean Nixon whiff on a tackle and turning upfield for the score.

 12:45 p.m.: First-quarter analysis